vassiliphilippov/erct-papers/_papers/11-wozny-balser-ives-2018-flipped-classroom.md

       They only assessed econometrics-specific outcomes, not a full set of academic subjects.
     quote: >-
-      “...the effect on an introductory undergraduate econometrics course... no mention of measuring other subjects.” (p.
+      “We measure performance on short-term, medium-term, and a comprehensive final exam in an introductory undergraduate econometrics course.”
+      (p.
 2)
     analysis: >-
       RELEVANT QUOTES:
       1) “We measure performance on short-term, medium-term, and a comprehensive